ahmadibrahim/REST-DOC/restmd.md

 ## The six constraints of REST
 ### Uniform Interface

 This constraints is defined by the fact that each resource is uniquely identified through a URI.
 The server returns a representation of the resource to the client with respect to a predefined schema that is independent of the physical representation of the resource on the server.
-The most common formats are JSON and XML encodés as UTF-8 entities.
+The most common formats are JSON and XML encode as UTF-8 entities.

 ### Sans état